 · Bloat stage – 2nd stage of decomposition.
 In these stages the body starts swelling, the enzymes released in 1st stages produce infinite gases.
 Due to the gases, the body becomes four times its original size.
 Also, the skin color is getting darker due to the sulfur compound chemical discharge by bacteria.
 Highly unpleasant smell is produced by enzymes called in terms of putrefaction.
 Smell can stay for a long time (ML, 1993).

 · Decay stage – In 3rd stage of decomposition the body fluids are released from the opening of the body.
-The organs, skin start melting and degeneration.
-The hard tissues of the body such as hair, cartilages, bones, etc. are left over after all soft tissue has decomposed.
+The organs, skin start melting and degenerating.
+The hard tissues of the body such as hair, cartilages, bones, etc. are left over after all soft tissue has decomposed (give the source of this information).

 · Dry stage – In this stage starts when only traces of decaying tissues are left.
 This stage is challenging because it has many tasks and difficult to define the boundaries.
 Many varieties of creatures reside and some content of moisture is there due to dew, rain, etc. Very small quantities of partially decaying materials are present there (Bornemissza, 1957).